Vampire$ by John Steakley

 - Purchase it here

-- Published July 2002 (Cemetery Dance signed limited hardcover edition)
+- Published July 2002 (Cemetery Dance Publications hardcover signed and limited to 1,000 copies edition)

 - Finished reading it on February 25, 2007